 I also write plays for secondary schools.
 The Glass Street Ghost is a comedic mystery about three young investigators trying to uncover the secret of their local haunted house.
 Shift is a metafictional comedy about the self-aware genre-jumping characters of a fantasy novel, on a quest to find their creator and demand better working conditions.
 Both plays are suitable for large casts and school budgets, and you can buy them here and here.

 I’ve written some short stories as well.
 One of them, Left of Centre, came runner up in the fiction category of the Grace Marion Wilson Emerging Writers’ Competition in 2016 and was published in The Victorian Writer magazine.
 Now and then, I’ll post other short pieces here for your reading pleasure.

-If you’d like to get in contact, email me at firstname.lastname@example.org or leave a comment, or follow me on Twitter.
+If you’d like to get in contact, email me at firstname.lastname@example.org, leave a comment, or follow me on Twitter.
 Thanks for visiting!